 We operate a single source natural gas power generation facility that presently comprises and supports all of our business and operations.
 While we realize multiple sources of revenue from our business and operations, each current source of revenue is dependent on the continuing operation of our natural gas power generation facility in the Town of Torrey, New York.
-Power plants involve complex operations, and equipment, much of which is subject to wear and tear in the normal course of operation.
+Power plants involve complex operations and equipment, much of which is subject to wear and tear in the normal course of operation.
 Further, equipment used in the operations of the power plant may also suffer breakdown or malfunction, physical disaster and sabotage.
 Substantially all of our power plant and bitcoin mining operations are operated with computer systems that may be subject to data security breaches, computer malfunction and viruses, and generally require continual software updates and maintenance.
 Repairing, replacing or otherwise fixing or addressing any of these or other issues may require the allocation of significant time, capital or other resources, such as technical capability, and during such period of time, we would be unable to operate our power plant and generate revenue.
-We may not have the adequate capital or other resources to fix or otherwise address these factors or issues in a timely manner or at all, and we may not have access to the necessary parts or equipment that are required to fix or otherwise address such factors or issues.
-Some of the parts and equipment necessary to operate the power plant may require long lead-times in order to acquire, either due to availability, production time or ycles, shipping or other factors, thereby making such parts or equipment difficult to acquire in a timely manner or on a cost-effective basis, if available at all.
-Any disruption to our single power plant would cause a suspension of revenue generating activity and would have a material adverse effect on our business and operations, as well as our results of operations.
+We may not have the adequate capital or other resources to fix or otherwise address these factors or issues.
+Some of the parts and equipment necessary to operate the power plant may require long lead-times in order to acquire, either due to availability, production time or cycles, shipping or other factors, thereby making such parts or equipment difficult to acquire in a timely manner or on a cost-effective basis, if available at all.
+Any disruption to our single power plant would cause a suspension of revenue generating activity and would have a material adverse effect on our business and operations, as well as our results of operations and financial condition.